-As of July 2, 2023, we have 2 held-to-maturity debt securities, namely, a Philippine government bonds and a 6-month time deposit placed with Deutsche Bank AG, Singapore Branch.
 As of January 1, 2023, we had 2 held-to-maturity debt securities, namely, a Philippine government bonds and a 4-month time deposit placed with Deutsche Bank AG, Singapore Branch.
-The time deposit matured in January 2023.
+The time deposit matured during three months ended April 2, 2023.

-The Philippine government bonds that we maintain as collateral for business transactions within Philippines.
+The Philippine government bonds that we maintain are used as collateral for business transactions within Philippines.
 These bonds have various maturity dates and are classified as "Restricted short-term marketable securities" in our Condensed Consolidated Balance Sheets.
-As of July 2, 2023 and January 1, 2023, these bonds had a carrying value of \$1.0 million.
+As of April 2, 2023 and January 1, 2023, these bonds had a carrying value of \$1.0 million.

-In June 2023, we have placed a 183 days time deposit of \$60.0 million with Deutsche Bank AG, Singapore Branch.
-The deposit matures in December 2023, bears interest at a rate of 5.70% per annum and is recorded in "Short-term securities" in our Condensed Consolidated Balance Sheets as of July 2, 2023.
+In September 2022, we have placed a 4-month time deposit with Deutsche Bank AG, Singapore Branch.
+The deposit has matured in January, 2023.
+It used to bear interest at a rate of 3.65% per annum, and was recorded in "Short-term securities" in our Condensed Consolidated Balance Sheets as of January 1, 2023.